massimocandela/geofeed-finder/README.md

 This utility discovers and retrieves geofeed files from whois data according to [draft-ymbk-opsawg-finding-geofeeds](https://datatracker.ietf.org/doc/draft-ymbk-opsawg-finding-geofeeds/).

-To use the compiled version, see [releases](https://github.com/massimocandela/geofeed-finder/releases/).
+> To use the compiled version (linux, mac, windows), see [releases](https://github.com/massimocandela/geofeed-finder/releases/).

 Otherwise, you can just download the code and do `npm install` and `npm run serve` to run it.